- Our Editor's choice for best NJ sportsbooks

 The two sides agreed to split all NJ sports betting revenue equally, and Monmouth Park used the cash to build the William Hill Race & Sports Bar.
 It operated as a sports bar, but the plan was to turn into a Las Vegas-style sportsbook when the law would let it.

-It had to wait for the state to get the legislation in place, but on June 14, it was able to start taking bets inside the William Hill Race & Sports Bar and some pari-mutuel wagering windows converted into a sportsbook on June 14.
+It had to wait for the state to get the legislation in place, but on June 14, it was able to start taking bets inside the William Hill Race & Sports Bar, and some pari-mutuel wagering windows converted into a sportsbook June 14.